rajaii/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+Proptypes are used to type-check data.
+If the wrong type of data is inputted the PropType check will spit out an error.
+For example if you are asking a user their age and you set the PropType to number and they enter a word it will error, and you can notify them to enter a number.

 - [ ] Describe a life-cycle event in React?

+There are three lifeycycle events, mounting, updating, and unmounting.
+Mounting is the birth or addition to the dom/rendering of the data to the user interface, while updating is the growth and re-rendering of new dynamic information to the UI, and unmounting and removal of the apps UI.

 - [ ] Explain the details of a Higher Order Component?

+A higher order component is a component function that returns another component.
+By doing this we can sort of supercharge acomponent with props/data that it would not otherwise have, and can also use this to use conditionals to render certain components based off of data ie with a  login component and the app content post login.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+Styled components, React Bootstrap, and vanilla css.
+Vanilla css is simple but not dynamic.
+Styled components is nice because you simply import it and can add dynamic styles to your components instead of having to hard code css every time.
+With React bootstrap

 ## Project Setup